williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/oauth2.md

 {% api_operation get /oauth2/*:authorizationServerId*/.well-known/oauth-authorization-server %}

 This API endpoint returns metadata related to a Custom Authorization Server that can be used by clients to programmatically configure their interactions with Okta.
-Custom scopes and custom claims aren't returned.
+Custom scopes and custom claims aren&#8217;t returned.

-This API doesn't require any authentication and returns a JSON object with the following structure.
+This API doesn&#8217;t require any authentication and returns a JSON object with the following structure.

 ~~~json
 {